786 471 8955 (Call or Text)

 3

 There are many treatment options outside of pharmaceuticals and surgery.
 There are many philosophies of practice outside of science-based medicine.
-You need to know all of your options in order to make informed decisons.
+You need to learn all of your options in order to make informed decisions.

 4

-Most decisions in healthcare are not black or white.
-A treatment appropriate for one patient may not be appropriate for another.
-The best medical decisions are made when you and I collaborate and incorporate your values, preferences, and circumstances.
+Most decisions in healthcare are not black or white: the evidence is weak, each patient responds differently, and each patient has a different risk tolerance.
+The best medical decisions are made when you and I work together to incorporate these uncertainties and your values and preferences.

 Addressing bias